RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 Answer: C.

 **This is a very popular function of federated identity.**
-Single sign-on (SSO) is similar to federation, but it is limited to a single organization; federation is basically SSO across multiple organizations.
+**Single sign-on (SSO) is similar to federation,** but it is limited to a single organization; federation is basically SSO across multiple organizations.
 Option A is incorrect.

 **Options B and D are threats listed in the Open Web Application Security Project (OWASP) Top Ten; they are incorrect.**

-### Question # 40 - A group of clinics decides to create an identification federation for their users (medical providers and clinicians).
+### [important] Question # 40 - A group of clinics decides to create an identification federation for their users (medical providers and clinicians).
 If they opt to review each other, for compliance with security governance and standards they all find acceptable, what is this federation model called?
 A. Cross-certification
 B. Proxy
 C. Single sign-on